helm/community/helm-maintainers-onboarding-guide.md

 - Mandatory fields MUST NOT be added to Chart.yaml or requirements.yaml
 - New template functions may be added, but existing functions MUST NOT be deleted.
 - The default output of any command/subcommand SHOULD NOT change, except to fix bugs.
-- Any modifications to chart internals MUST be backwards compatibile with charts produced from Helm 2.0.0 onward.
+- Any modifications to chart internals MUST be backwards compatible with charts produced from Helm 2.0.0 onward.

 Command Line: